-Comment: Maybe the Water District can trade the triangle area with the Wagner property.
+Comment: Wagner property, maybe the Water District can trade the triangle area with the Wagner property (?)

 Comment: The existing entrance to the site is also within the 400 ft zone to the well, so it'll be good if the access point is moved to someplace else.